makegosport/cornhole/README.md

 ## Requirements
 ### Docker
 This *should* run on anything any modern OS, Windows / MacOS / Linux (including ARM devices *e.g.* RPi).
 You will need a container runtime installed on the device along with Docker-Compose.
 Installation instructions for Docker can be found [here](https://docs.docker.com/get-docker/).
 Windows install comes with Docker-Compose, for linux you'll need to install it seperately.
 No idea about MacOS.
 This should also run on Podman though I haven't tried it.
+### Windows
+Windows is unable to pass USB devices to guest containers.
+This means that the colour-detector container will not run under windows.
+You can either run the `colourdetect_mqtt.py` file directly from windows or modify the `colourdetect_mqtt.py` to use an alternative image source (.e.g.
+RTSP stream).
 ### Git
 Not strictly a requirement, but will make getting all of the files from here to your machine much easier!
 Installation instructions are [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ## Installation